 For one month before treatment you should avoid excessive sun exposure and tanning beds and if you are obviously tanned it is best to postpone the treatment.
 This is because the laser light may alter the tan.
 If you have a tendency to cold sores and are having laser treatment on the face, anti-cold sore tablets may be prescribed to prevent the laser light triggering a cold sore.

 Will laser treatment for thread veins or redness hurt?

 The laser pulse is very short (less than one tenth of a second) and the sensation is likened to the snap of an elastic band against the skin.
 Any discomfort is reduced by the skin being cooled with cold air or the cool sapphire tip and cool gel.

-There may be redness, faint bruising, and swelling of the treated sites.
-This settles within a couple of days and in the meantime, if wished, can be covered with make-up.
+Depending on which laser is used and the setting used, there may be redness, some bruising, and swelling of the treated sites.
+This usually settles within a couple of days and in the meantime, if wished, can be covered with make-up.
 Sometimes the blood vessels disappear immediately, but usually, particularly when leg veins are treated, blood clots form within the blood vessels, so the vessel is still visible immediately after treatment, but clears away after a few weeks.